lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 Mr. Z wants to see what groups and roles they have access to through Mr. X's account.
 Mr. Z doesn’t have access to view the groups he is associated with, or doesn’t have access to view policies attached to those groups.
 <br>If Mr. Z tries to view the policies of those groups, the system will raise a access denied which gets logged to CloudTrail.

 At this point Activity Aware IDS receives a denial log, converts it into a friendly format, and then sends it to your Slack Channel.
-Once the message arrives, you will see that there are strange “Access Denied” messages associated with Mr. X. A good administrator will call the culprit causing that message and finds he is not performing the actions.
+Once the message arrives, you will see that there are strange “Access Denied” messages associated with Mr. X.
+<br>A good administrator will call the culprit causing that message and finds he is not performing the actions.
 Time to replace his credentials.

 In the above Mr. Z was blocked from performing actions due to the least privilege principle.
 Although this is a common recommendation regarding security, it can be difficult in finding the exact set of permissions that a User or Role should have.
 Activity Aware IDS can also assist with this.